 When B105 was first constructed, dog sleds were the only dependable means to patrol the interior of the park during winter months.
-Current use of the building is the same as the historic use-storage for dog food, sleds, and equipment, and as a cook room.
-The continuous use of the kennels as a storage area and cook room is one of the most important aspects of its historic nature and integrity.
+Current use of the building is the same as the historic use-storage for dog food, sleds, and equipment, for repair of equipment and sleds, and as a cook room.
+The continuous use of the kennels for these purposes is one of the most important aspects of its historic nature and integrity.
 Changing the use of the building would be a major adverse effect to this important historic property.